-2.7 FUTURE DIRECTION FOR THE FACILITY
+2.8 FUTURE DIRECTION FOR THE FACILITY

 Since about 2015, the Shire has been actively seeking a suitable new site for a Regional Resource Recovery Park (RRRP), which will include a lined landfill.
-A suitable site has been identified, and the process to secure the site is underway.
+A suitable site has been identified, gained approval and a design produced.